semacu/20181003_Intro_git_GitHub/README.md

 - Keeping track of the different versions of your project is one more way of being more reproducible.

-- Some manual approaches to control the versions of your project have **clear limitations**:
+- Some of the manual approaches to version control have **clear limitations**:

 <p align="center">
 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/finaldoc.gif width="600">